Santiago De Queretaro Queretaro, Mexico Travel Guide

 Bowling alleys, sports bars, and casual lounges offer alternative evening entertainment options for a relaxed night out.

-Exercise caution when consuming alcohol and always use official taxis or ride-sharing services for transport, especially late at night.
-Stay aware of your surroundings.
+Use caution when consuming alcohol and always take official taxis or ride-hailing-sharing services for transport, especially late at night.
+Pay attention to your surroundings.

 Explore Querétaro's shopping scene to find local crafts, souvenirs, along with current goods.